ni/monodrive-documentation/docs/monoDrive_home/Lighting API.md

 **backlight_temperature**: The color temperature of the backlight.
 **backlight_volumetric_scattering_intensity**: Unused.
 **color**: Color of the directional light.
-**enable_directional_light**: Disables the directional light, useful if you only want to use the backlight for whatever purpose.
+**enable_directional_light**: Disables the directional light, useful if only backlight is needed.
-**ies_profile**: The IES profile to use for the directional light if you have one available, otherwise leave blank.
+**ies_profile**: The IES profile to use for the directional light if one is available, otherwise leave blank.
 **indirect_lighting_intensity**: Unused.
 **intensity**: Light intensity of the direcitonal light in lumens.
 **led**: The ID used to address this light.